tytydraco/yessleep/out/Buggy_Dougie.md

 *Sorry about your daughter & all the rest.*

-*I died from kidney failure just about two years ago and when I saw what was going on, well, well I just couldn’t leave you hanging.*
+*I died from kidney failure just about two years ago and when I saw what you were going through, well, well I just couldn’t leave you hanging.*

-*I know you don’t remember me, but back in college the frat on your hall was hazing me drunk as a skunk.
-I'll never forget them trying to get me to eat that Ritz cracker rubbed on a urinal.*
+*I know you don’t remember me, but back in college the frat guys on your hall were hazing drunk-as-a-skunk me.*

+*I'll never forget them trying to get me to eat that Ritz cracker rubbed on a urinal and worse.*

 *That's when you came in to take a piss and saw the whole scene.
 I remember you telling me, "they ain't your friends."*

 *I remember you calling them all douch*e *bags.
-Then I remember one of them Grand Poobahs got in your face posturing for all his brothers.*
+Then I remember one of them Grand Poobahs got in your face, posturing for all his brothers.*

-*That was Halloween 1989.*
+*That was Halloween 1988.*

 *You were dressed like Humphrey Bogart in a trench coat and fedora.*

-*You headbutted the biggest guy, you remember Alex don't you.
-What a bully.
-Then you started slapping him across his face with the front and back of your hand and said, and I'll never forget, "When you're slapped; you'll take it and like it."*
+*You headbutted the biggest guy, you remember Alex, don't you?
+What a bully!
+Then you grabbed him by his frat hoodie with one hand and started slapping him across his face with the front and back of your other hand.*

+*I'll never forget what you said while you slapped him, "When you're slapped; you'll take it and like it."*

 *You were a senior and I was just a freshman, but you were the only guy who ever stood up for me like that in my life.*

-*After that night I forgot all about Greek life but I never forgot that night and you being a stand-up guy.*
+*After that night I forgot all about Greek life, but I never forgot that night and I never forgot you being a stand-up guy.*

-*Anyway, I just wanted to say thanks in my own way.*
+*So, I just wanted to say a belated thanks in my own way.*

 *Sincerely,*

-*Buggy Dougie.*
+*"Buggy" Dougie.*

+*PS*

+*Don't let the bed bugs bite ;D*

 *...*